 AWS CloudFront

 No dedicated CloudFront MCP server exists.
-The AWS MCP ecosystem (awslabs/mcp, 8,500 stars, 30+ servers) covers EKS, ECS, Lambda, CloudFormation, and more — but CloudFront is conspicuously absent.
+The AWS MCP ecosystem (awslabs/mcp, 8,900 stars, 30+ servers) covers EKS, ECS, Lambda, CloudFormation, and more — but CloudFront is conspicuously absent.
+An auto-generated ag2-mcp-servers/amazon-cloudfront exists (0 stars, stale since July 2025) but is not a viable option.
 The AWS Serverless MCP Server can optionally invalidate CloudFront caches when uploading frontend assets to S3, but that’s a side feature, not CDN management.

 This is a notable gap.
 CloudFront is one of the most widely-used CDNs, and the lack of MCP tooling means teams using CloudFront can’t give AI agents the same CDN management capabilities available for Cloudflare or Fastly.